-This 23 mile-rail trail built on an abandoned railroad corridor stretches from the western edge of Apex passing through Wake, Chatham and Durham Counties on its way to Downtown Durham.
-The last unfinished piece, going over Interstate 40 in Durham County is now under construction.
+This 23-mile rail trail built on an abandoned railroad corridor stretches from the western edge of Apex passing through Wake, Chatham and Durham Counties on its way to Downtown Durham.
 The Town of Cary, along with assistance from the State of North Carolina Adopt-A-Trail and the FHWA SAFETEA-LU programs, rebuilt the 4.7 mile Chatham County section, which Cary now maintains.
-On the whole, the rail-trail in this section passes through woodland, with occasional views of houses, farm fields, ponds and creeks.
-Road crossings throughout the Chatham County section are all at grade level.
+On the whole, the rail trail in this section passes through woodland, with occasional views of houses, farm fields, ponds and creeks.
+Road crossings throughout the Chatham County section are all at grade level except at Yates Store Road where the ATT crosses under the roadway.
 Since the whole trail is built on an old railroad bed it has quite flat and smooth terrain.
 Remember, hunting in season is allowed, where posted, on Army Corps of Engineers Jordan Lake Game Lands.

 Length: The Cary/Chatham County section is 4.7 miles of a total of 23 miles overall extending both north and south from Chatham County.

 Trail Width/Surface: The Wake County trail has a 12-foot wide granite screenings surface.
 The Chatham County trail consists of 10-foot wide asphalt pavement with an adjacent 6-foot wide granite screenings.
-The Durham County section, currently under construction, will have the same surface as Chatham County up to Scott King Road, where it will change to 10-foot wide asphalt with two foot wide granite screenings shoulders for the rest of the trail.
-The trail north of I-40 remains open.
+The Durham County section has the same surface as Chatham County up to Scott King Road, where it changes to 10-foot wide asphalt with two foot wide granite screenings shoulders for the rest of the trail.

 Used For: Horse-back riding, walking, running, bicycling, walking leashed dogs, skating, roller blading, pushing strollers and wheelchairs.

 Hours: Dawn to Dusk